This spot has been added by

 Near the beach, you will be surrounded by large wrasse and parrotfish.

 The reef at Migdalor beach is overall damaged, with large areas of worn coral.
-In places, there are still beautiful coral clumps, especially where the depth puts them out of reach of incautious visitors.
+In places, there are still beautiful coral clumps, especially where the depth puts them out of reach of careless visitors.

 Red Sea anemonefish at Migdalor Beach